sudmantlab/loco-pipe/README.md

 loco-pipe a few minutes to analyse the example dataset on a computer cluster, making it much easier to learn and troubleshoot.

+#### User’s manual

+We also provide an extensive [user’s manual](manual/README.md) with detailed description of each step of the pipeline for easy reference.
+Tips and suggestions are also included in this document.

 ## Setting up the pipeline

 1. Install